Fine chemical: Contract research organizations

 The business of CROs is usually done through a "pay for service" arrangement.
 Contrary to manufacturing companies, invoicing of CROs is not based on unit product price, but on full-time equivalents (FTEs), that is, the cost of a scientist working one year on a given customer assignment.

 Companies offering both contract research and manufacturing services (CRAMS) combine the activities of CROs and CMOs.
 Their history is either a forward integration of a CRO, which adds industrial scale capabilities or backwards integration of a CMO.
 As there are only limited synergies (e.g. > 90% of the projects end at the sample preparation stage).
 It is questionable, though, whether one-stop shops really fulfil a need.
 Actually, the large fine chemical companies consider the preparation of samples more as marketing tool (and expense ...) rather than a profit contributor.

 The offerings of Patient CROs (Clinical CROs) comprise more than 30 tasks addressing the clinical part of pharmaceutical development at the interface between drugs, physicians, hospitals, and patients, such as the clinical development and selection of lead new drug compounds.
 As clinical trials represent the largest expense in pharmaceutical research, the market for patient CROs is larger than for their product counterparts.
-Thus, the sales of the top tier firms, Charles River Laboratories, Covance, Parexel, PPD, Quintiles Transnational, all USA, and TCG Lifescience, India; are in the $1–$2 billion range, whereas the largest product CROs have revenues of a few 100 million dollars.
+Thus, the sales of the top tier firms, Charles River Laboratories, Fortrea, Parexel, PPD, Quintiles Transnational, all USA, and TCG Lifescience, India; are in the $1–$2 billion range, whereas the largest product CROs have revenues of a few 100 million dollars.